Caring for Someone With Mesothelioma

 Spouses

 Spouses often take on the role of primary caregiver, leading the mesothelioma patient’s care and recruiting others to help.
-In many cases, they also research mesothelioma treatment options.
+In many cases, they also research mesothelioma treatments.

 Spouses of mesothelioma patients may need to:

-- Ask family and friends when and how they may be able to help
+- Ask family and friends when and how they can help

-- Hold regular family meetings and provide updates on their loved one’s health status, medical care, and any immediate needs
+- Hold regular family meetings and provide updates on their loved one’s health, medical care, and any immediate needs

-- Make a list or calendar to organize shared responsibilities
+- Make a list or use a calendar to organize shared responsibilities

 Adult Children